 The easy pool step ladder is a no-brainer for pool owners whose primary concern is safety.
 If you have a child, a senior, someone with a disability, or a clumsy friend in your pool, prioritize safety above all else in ladder selection and installation.
 This ladder offers wide and slip-resistant steps to enter or exit the pool, as well as handrails on each side for assistance.

 The pool step ladder accommodates pool heights between 48” and 54” tall, and the easy pool step ladder is easily adjustable to your desired height.
 As with the stainless steel in-pool ladder, the easy pool step ladder’s anchoring process will ensure that the ladder conforms perfectly to your pool.

 Similar to a frame flip-up pool ladder, you need to fill the ladder with tons of sand.
 To pour the sand in, place the ladder in the desired position, move it left to right to ensure that air bubbles escape and water enters the steps, and pour sand into the side panel on the top step using a funnel.

-Next, secure the ladder to the deck using mounting brackets.
+Next, secure the above ground pool ladder to the deck using mounting brackets.
 Slide the mounting brackets over the handrails, adjusting its height to be even with the deck.
 Proceed to screw the mounting brackets into the deck and ensure the ladder’s sturdiness.